Hopf BiGalois Theory for Hopf Algebroids: Introduction

 The facts on one-sided Hopf Galois extensions that we need will be established in \cref{sec:onesided}, including a study of the analogs of Schneider's structure theorems on Hopf modules, and an extensive discussion of the technical details of switching sides as alluded to above.

 \Cref{sec:biGalois} contains the main general results on biGalois theory.
 In particular, following a result on the structure of Hopf bimodules based on the structure theorems obtained in \cref{sec:onesided}, we proceed to construct an Ehresmann Hopf algebroid for any one-sided Galois extension over a Hopf algebroid.
 The Ehresmann Hopf algebroid makes the one-sided Galois extension into a biGalois extension (which we define) in the essentially unique way.
-We prove that biGalois extensions form a groupoid under cotensor product, with biGalois extensions giving rise to equivalences between comodule categories over Hopf algebroids.
+We prove that biGalois extensions form a groupoid under cotensor product, with biGalois extensions giving rise to monoidal equivalences between comodule categories over Hopf algebroids.
+We conjecture that all monoidal equivalences between comodule categories are given by biGalois extensions, but can only prove a partial result in this direction.

 In \cref{sec:structhms} we prove several structure theorems on Hopf bimodules based on the generalizations of Schneider's structure theorem.
 In particular, Hopf modules with two module structures over a Galois extension are classified (as a monoidal category) as modules over the Ehresmann Hopf algebroid, and Hopf modules with two module structures over a biGalois extension and two comodule structures over the left and right Hopf algebroids correspond to Yetter-Drinfeld modules.
 This generalizes the structure theorems for Hopf modules over a Hopf algebroid that appeared in \cite{CK25} while the authors were finalizing the present paper.
 The paper \cite{CK25} also discusses the braidings we discuss here.